lawremipsum/mastodon/README.md

 Mastodon acts as an OAuth2 provider so 3rd party apps can use the REST and Streaming APIs, resulting in a rich app ecosystem with a lot of choice!

+**MSP Social has implemented the following features that are not in the official Mastodon codebase:

+Local-only toots
+"Request an invitation" button
+500 character bios
+Minnesota-flavored error messages

 ## Deployment

 **Tech stack:**